 Alisa Askew isn’t fazed by other’s doings; she’s set on her own course.

 No, she’s not interested in the pleasures of alcohol-filled day parties, night-long bar crawls, or late Sunday afternoon awakenings.
-Instead, she’s traded in her throwback Lebron James jersey, ripped jean shorts and fanny pack, opting for a more minimalistic look: bell-bottomed cut denim pants and a highlight-blue volunteer T-shirt, which I’m almost certain she got for free.
+Instead, she’s traded in her throwback Lebron James jersey, ripped jean shorts and fanny pack, opting for a more minimalistic look: bell-bottomed cut denim pants and a highlight-blue volunteer T-shirt.

 Rather than partake in Ohio University’s party culture, Askew’s days are consumed by her passion to help others.
 And though her withdrawn and enclosed temperament may blur people’s perception, she’s a leader, and one whose initiative is predicated on student’s awareness of the mental condition, autism spectrum disorder (ASD).